 - The E5 Hayabusa Mk.II Shinkalion takes this even further by combining not only with a Shinkalion, but also its special auxiliary gear, creating a new type of combination called Over Cross.

-- Containment Field: In order for the Shinkalions to fight without doing any sort of property damage, battles usually takes place inside "capture fields" created by S.U.E.I. to minimize any outside damage.
+- Containment Field: In order for the Shinkalions to fight without doing any sort of property damage, battles usually takes place inside "capture fields" created by S.U.E.I. to minimize any outside damage (and to keep the combatants from both sides hidden from the public).
 However, the fights must be done within fifteen minutes or less.
 Otherwise, the field will collapse and the enemy escapes to wreck havoc outside.

 - Crossover: This series is increasingly becoming known for this, mainly to hype up parents, and hopefully dish out their personal wallets during the process.